Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 A comparison of lidocaine (lignocaine) and amiodarone was performed as part of the 2018 ILCOR CoSTR process (Refer to section 13.4 above on Amiodarone).

-ANZCOR suggests that amiodarone or lidocaine (lignocaine) may be used for the treatment of paediatric shock-resistant VF or pVT (weak recommendation, very low-quality evidence).1
+ANZCOR suggest that amiodarone or lidocaine (lignocaine) may be used for the treatment of paediatric shock-resistant VF or pVT [CoSTR 2025, weak recommendation, very low-certainty evidence].

 Sodium bicarbonate

-ANZCOR suggests that administration of sodium bicarbonate is not used in the management of pediatric cardiac arrest.
-It has a specific role in hyperkalaemia and arrhythmias associated with tricyclic antidepressant overdose.
+ANZCOR suggest that sodium bicarbonate is not used in the management of paediatric cardiac arrest.
+[ANZCOR Good Practice Statement].

 Defibrillation